tehokang/qmyspin-to-wrap-myspin-framework/docs/README.md

 ### 3.2 How to build

-QmySPIN for various platform toolchain(Raspberry pi3, Linux and so on) is prepared and you can see the configurations of each toolchain cmake directory like following.
+QmySPIN for various platform toolchain(Raspberry pi3, Linux and so on) is prepared and you can see the configurations of each toolchain cmake directory like following BTW sometimes you should modify them if you meet compile error.
 * cross-general-arm-gcc-4.8.1.cmake
 * cross-brcm-arm-gcc-4.8.1.cmake
 * cross-tcc-arm-gcc-4.8.1.cmake